itsjavierdev/bakery-web-app/README.md

-        │  ├─ form-section.blade.php  //form with a title description and actions for button │  ├─ form-template.blade.php  //layout to create / update form, with content and footer actions │  ├─ permissions-card.blade.php  //layout to show the roles by group │  └─ section-title.blade.php  //for a section, set the title and description appart of the content (like profile sections)
+        │  ├─ form-section.blade.php  //form with a title description and actions for button │  ├─ form-template.blade.php  //layout to create / update form, with content and footer actions │  ├─ permissions-card.blade.php  //layout to show the roles by group │  ├─ summary-card.blade.php  //layout for card for summary in dashboard │  └─ section-title.blade.php  //for a section, set the title and description appart of the content (like profile sections)
 ```